bgeveritt/iCheck-Radio-Buttons/README.md

 http://www.jqueryscript.net/demo/jQuery-Plugin-For-Beautifying-Checkboxes-Radio-Buttons-iCheck/
 https://github.com/fronteed/iCheck

-It is cloned from the [Radiobutton List widget](https://appstore.home.mendix.com/link/app/20/Mendix/Radiobutton-List) and provides all the same functionality
+It is cloned from the [Radiobutton List widget](https://appstore.home.mendix.com/link/app/20/Mendix/Radiobutton-List) and provides all the same functionality, along with selecting the iCheck type and color.

 Radio button based input widget for enumeration values, boolean values and references.
 Useful replacement for the default drop-down or reference selector widget.